 “Aegidius Bollage” is Latin and translates to “Gilles Boulanger.“

-I now had the name for the real father of my ancestor—the ancestor I thought I knew so well.
-His paternal family name hadn’t been Diepolder after all.
+I now had the name for the real father of my ancestor.
+His family name wasn’t Diepolder after all.
 And it wasn’t even Steiner.
 It was Boulanger!

-So who was Gilles Boulanger?
-Why hadn’t he married Saloma?
+Who was Gilles Boulanger?
+Why didn’t he marry Saloma?
 And why wasn’t he with his son in America instead of Engelbert?
 Guardianship papers at the Kempten court held the answers….

 In a petition to the court filed 12 January 1853, when little Johann Michael was just shy of a month old, Saloma Steiner pleaded for appointment of a guardian to support her child.
 Her affidavit read: